Skin Cancer and Melanoma

 Examples of drugs against PD-1 for advanced squamous cell cancer

-- The existing therapies used on stage 4 metastatic lung cancer are not curative, and this is a source to the need for innovative and effective treatment strategies in order to fight the disease.
+- The existing therapies used on stage 4 metastatic cancer are not curative, and this is a source to the need for innovative and effective treatment strategies in order to fight the disease.

-- The National Cancer Institute, NCI, highlights the fact that for a certain group of lung cancer patients, the best treatment option is to join one of the many clinical trials existing worldwide aiming to increase their chances of therapeutic success.
+- The National Cancer Institute, NCI, highlights the fact that for a certain group of cancer patients, the best treatment option is to join one of the many clinical trials existing worldwide aiming to increase their chances of therapeutic success.

 - Currently, every patient will be offered the standard protocols described above.
 Sometimes the oncologist may suggest integrating these therapies with trials carried out in the institute.